 The City Under the City – Subterranean Network Underneath NYC

-The city is currently working toward a full map of the underground infrastructure using the Geographic Information System (GIS), a computer system used for organizing information related to the locations on the earthโ€™s surface.
+The city is currently working toward a full map of the underground infrastructure using the Geographic Information System (GIS).
+The GIS is a computer system for organizing information related to the locations on the earthโ€™s surface.
 New York City already has a base layer map, and various agencies and companies can create layers of data based on that map.
-A similar map for above-ground infrastructure can be explored here, and the cityโ€™s Open Data Labs have also created a detailed street-related map, but the subterranean infrastructure version will likely never be public due to security concerns.
+There’s already a similar map for above-ground infrastructure, and the cityโ€™s Open Data Labs also produced a detailed street-related map.
+However, the city likely will not release the subterranean infrastructure version due to security concerns.ย

 Bedrock

-While all this may give you high school earth science flashbacks, itโ€™s important for engineers to know and track as they build and maintain the cityโ€™s subterranean world.
-Information about both soil types and water levels is planned for the final subterranean infrastructure map.
+This may give you high school earth science flashbacks.
+However, itโ€™s important for engineers to know and track as they build and maintain the cityโ€™s subterranean world.
+Information about both soil types and water levels is planned for the final subterranean infrastructure map.ย

 The Water Tunnels and Water System